 - Will you be making charitable contributions?
 If so, will they be consistent contributions or more sporadic?

-- Do you need to make any adjustments for the loss of any exemptions which could have a significant impact on your tax owed?
+- Do you need to make any adjustments for the loss of any exemptions that could significantly impact your tax owed?

 Depending upon your financial and tax situation, you may also want to consider Roth contributions vs. Traditional.